Beltran war born in 1953 as Israel Ramirez in San Gil, a town in the central Colombian Santander department.

 In late 2002, Beltran again took part in preliminary peace talks with the then-newly inaugurated administration with President Alvaro Uribe, but five years later, these talks also failed and the ELN commander returned to war.

-The guerrilla leader is currently considered the third most powerful ELN leader after commander-in-chief “Gabino” and “Antonio Garcia,” who will be the ELN’s spokesperson during the talks with the administration of President Juan Manuel Santos.
+The guerrilla leader is currently considered the third most powerful ELN leader after commander-in-chief “Gabino” and “Antonio Garcia,” who is the ELN’s spokesperson at the peace talks that began under former President Juan Manuel Santos in February 2017.